RINEARN/rinpn/README.md

 ![Block Diagram](./img/architecture.jpg)

-As in the above diagram, [RINPn](https://github.com/RINEARN/rinpn/blob/main/src/com/rinearn/rinpn/RINPn.java) class is the surface layer of implementation of this software, and in there Model/View/Presenter components are combined and work together.
+As in the above diagram, the [RINPn](https://github.com/RINEARN/rinpn/blob/main/src/com/rinearn/rinpn/RINPn.java) class is the surface layer of implementation of this software, and in there Model/View/Presenter components are combined and work together.